SynapseProject/synapse.docs/docs/handlers/ad/handler.md

 The action "Modify" only changes the fields you include in the plan.
 You are not required to set every single field you want to keep on a modify.
 However, this does beg the question, "How do I 'clear out' a field?".
 This is done by placing the value "**~null~**" in the field.
 For properties, if any of the possible values is "**~null~**", then it will clear out all values, ignoring any other values specififed in the plan.

+## Properties

+Things to know about using properites :

+* Propeprties directly interact with the underlying DirectoryEntry object.
+You must provide the values in the format ActiveDirectory expects.
+(Example: The property "managedby" expects a DisginguishedName).
+* Any values that appear in a plan both as a class value and a property (ManagedBy, DisplayName, etc...) will take the value from the property.
+Class variables are processed first, followed by the properties.

+## ManagedBy Field vs Property

+The "ManagedBy" field of Groups and Organizational Units can be any valid identity of a User or Group.
+The handler looks up the User or Group and provides the DistinguishedName to the "managedby" property.

+The "managedBy" property must be the DistinguishedName of a User or Group.
+Properties directly manipulate the underlying DirectoryEntry and must match expected formats.